-What happens if my building becomes unoccupied during this period?
+What happens if my building becomes unoccupied now?

-Insurers’ definition of unoccupied differs from that which we would normally consider as unoccupied.
+Insurers’ definition of unoccupied differs from what we would normally consider as unoccupied.
 Insurers will consider a building unoccupied if it is not visited for a certain period of time, normally around 30 days (if you are a school, this is amended for holiday periods but not during term time), and often even if only part of a building is unoccupied.
 After this period cover can be restricted, often automatically, and certain conditions are put in place to manage the increased risk.
-Most (not all) insurers have confirmed that they will not consider a building unoccupied during the lockdown period if you or a tenant are unable to go to the property and therefore conditions for unoccupancy will not apply.
-Please note that buildings unoccupied prior to the lockdown will still be considered unoccupied, and therefore any unoccupancy conditions will apply, as will restrictions in cover.
-Particularly if you have a large, unoccupied site you may have onerous conditions on your policy around site security and key holders.
-It is essential if you are unable to comply with the conditions, or services are withdrawn, that you contact us immediately and we will seek to amend these conditions.
+Most (not all) insurers provided great leniency around this condition throughout the lockdown periods; however some have now begun reverting back to applying this condition in its traditional sense.
+If you are unsure how you should comply with your unoccupied building, please get in touch with us.

 The same comment is applicable if you are a marina or boatyard.

-I have stopped regular maintenance of my buildings.
+I have stopped regular maintenance of my buildings during COVID-19.
 Will that invalidate my buildings insurance?

-If I continue working on site and I want to take my child to work, am I insured?
+If I return to site and I want to take my child to work, am I insured?